 The system provides vesting of benefits after 6 years of creditable service.
 Members are eligible for normal retirement after attaining age 62 or 30 years of service.
 Generally, membership is compulsory for all full-time and part-time employees, except for elected City officials who may elect to not participate in the System.
-The plan was noncontributory for employees through June 30, 2011, but as of July 1, 2011 the employees contribute 3%.
-The City's contributory rates for the year ended September 30, 2013 were as follows:
+Employee contributions are 3%.
+The City's contributory rates for the year ended September 30, 2014 were as follows: